CentaurusInfra/arktos/docs/design-proposals/apiserver/Data-Partition-Design.md

 ### API Structs

-Using data partition identified by service group, kubernetes cluster can have multiple api server instances in the same service group, achieving the purpose of HA.
+Using data partition identified by service group, Arktos cluster can have multiple api server instances in the same service group, achieving the purpose of HA.
 It also allows dynamic data partitioning mechanism.

-Here are the DataPartitionConfig data struct introduced into Kubernetes:
+Here are the DataPartitionConfig data struct introduced into Arktos:
 ```text
 type DataPartitionConfig struct {
 	metav1.TypeMeta